Mingo Nesmith/Icon Sportswire

 2019 | Washington Mystics | +450 |

 The added attention to the WNBA has primarily stemmed from the influx of talent the league has seen over the past few seasons.
 Players like A'Ja Wilson and Caitlin Clark have made the league a must-watch event on a nightly basis.
-Following the 2024 WNBA Finals, Wilson and Clark opened atop the odds board for the 2025 MVP, but there are certainly plenty of players who could end up taking home the award, such as current favorite Napheesa Collier.
+Following the 2024 WNBA Finals, Wilson and Clark opened atop the odds board for the 2025 MVP, but they have since fallen behind in the race, as Napheesa Collier has become the heavy favorite.

 Player | Opening Odds | Current best odds |